-Prelims exam is over and the biggest challenge; Mains Exam is round the corner.
-UPSC Mains exam consists of total 9 papers, out of which one is General studies paper IV, i.e., Ethics, Integrity and Aptitude.
-Looking at the general trend, aspirants pay least attention and focus to this paper, which is in truth one of the biggest mistakes aspirants makes.
+Prelims exam is over and the biggest challenge; Mains Exam is around the corner.
+UPSC Mains exam consists of total 9 papers, out of which one is General studies paper IV, i.e., Ethics, Integrity, and Aptitude.
+Looking at the general trend, aspirants pay the least attention and focus on this paper, which is in truth one of the biggest mistakes aspirants makes.
 The paper is comparatively easy but only when aspirants follow a right strategy to prepare for it.
-So the article will talk all about the right strategy on how to prepare for ethics papers, right study material to refer, importance of writing practice, significance of solving case studies, and the questions pattern UPSC follows for ethics paper.
+So the article will talk all about the right strategy on how to prepare for ethics papers, right study material to refer, the importance of writing practice, significance of solving case studies, and the questions pattern UPSC follows for ethics paper.

 GS Paper 4 consists of total 250 marks out of which 125 marks are given to theory part and 125 marks are given to case studies.